RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 3. Conditioned - Ambient: 8-10 per lifestage
 4. Conditioned - Stress: 8-10 per lifestage

 This would be a total of 10 replicates x 4 lifestages x 4 groups = 160 total animals sampled.
 If we then sample two tissue types from each animal, that would be 320 total tubes.
 However, this is likely only possible for adults and maybe juveniles.
 If we sample two tissue types from only adults and juveniles, our total sampling number would be 240 tubes.

-**QUESTION TO DISCUSS: Can we sample RNA/DNA in the same replicate or do we need to take a separate tube for RNA and one for DNA?
-I think Eric did separate sampling.**
+If we do separate DNA and RNA tubes, we will need 480 total tubes.

 #### 3. Respiration immersion fluid testing

 We will want to try this on live animals before destructive sampling.
 Protocol unknown, new assay.

---> **QUESTION TO DISCUSS: Do we want to run this as a test on a small subset or do a full sampling?
-How confident are we in this method?**

 **REPLICATION**: We could try n=5 per group (treatment x lifestage) for this sampling.
 Total animals would be 5 replicates x 4 lifestages x 4 groups = 80 animals.
 Total 80 tubes.

+Ariana requested the resazurin salt and DMSO needed to make the solutions.
+We may need to do this the week after if supplies don't arrive in time.

 #### 4. Collecting samples for test lab assays

 - Collect tissue samples from animals for lab assays including enzyme assays, antioxidant capacity, mitochondrial function, etc.
 - Collect tissue, place in labeled tube, and snap freeze.

-Potential assays:

-- Sodium ATPase
-- ATP
-- Metabolomics (?)
-- Thermal performance curve (?) - could we record or monitor when mortality happens as a thermal performance curve?
-Or measure how long they survive at 32°C?
-We could do this as preliminary plan to see how long they live.
-We could then come back and do a full assay the next week.
-We should set up a bucket at 32°C and see how long they live.

 **REPLICATION**: We could try n=5-10 per group (treatment x lifestage) for this sampling.
 Total animals would be 10 replicates x 4 lifestages x 4 groups = 160 animals.
 Total 160 tubes.
-We can try to freeze as much as we want to take to later decide on assays to do.

 ### Total animals needed